Innoccull/EquiText/README.md

 # Introduction
 Ethics is critically important for data scientists because the data science solutions they develop can have wide-ranging implications for society, individuals, and businesses.
-Ethics provides a framework for data scientists to ensure that their work is conducted in a responsible, transparent, and socially acceptable manner.
+Ethics provides a framework for data scientists to ensure that the work they do and the solutions they produce are responsible, transparent, and socially acceptable.

-The goal of this project is to design a solution that addresses an ethical concern with an existing data science product.
+The goal of this assignment is to design a solution that addresses an ethical concern with an existing data science product.
 In doing so, we demonstrate how data science solutions can be developed to better align with desired ethical outcomes.

-This project is executed in three parts:
+This assignment is structured in three parts:
-1. **Identify the ethical concern:** we identify the ethical concern this project seeks to address and the proposed data science response
+1. **Identify the ethical concern:** we identify the ethical concern this assignment seeks to address and propose a response to address this ethical concern
 2. **Develop a data science response:** we develop a data science model that supports addressing the ethical concern
 3. **Ethical response assessment:** we evaluate how well the data science response addresses the ethical concern, propose an overall response that attempts to fully address the ethical concern and discuss possible avenues for future development of an overall response

 # Ethical concern
-First we identify the ethical concern and proposed data science response that will be developed as part of this assignment.
+First we identify the ethical concern and proposed data science response that will be developed to support addressing the concern.

 ## Discriminatory language in job advertisements
-There is research which has found that gendered language in job advertisements affects who applies [Gautier 2011](https://ideas.wharton.upenn.edu/wp-content/uploads/2018/07/Gaucher-Friesen-Kay-2011.pdf).
+Research has found that gendered language in job advertisements can affect who applies [Gautier 2011](https://ideas.wharton.upenn.edu/wp-content/uploads/2018/07/Gaucher-Friesen-Kay-2011.pdf).
 This research showed that gendered language in job advertisements causes prospective applicants to have a decreased sense of belongingness in relation to the job advertised.
 This decreased sense of belongingness in turn decreases the appeal of the job to potential applicants, making them less likely to apply.

-There are several key leesons from this research:
-- Masculine gendered language can create a decreased sense of belongingness for females.
+In particular, this research found that masculine gendered language can create a decreased sense of belongingness for females while males do not appear to be impacted by feminine language.
-- A decreased sense of belongingness is associated with a decreased appeal of the job advertisements and therefore a lower likelihood to apply.
-- Men are not impacted by the use of feminine language in advertisements.
-They do not experience a decreased sense of belongingness and are not discouraged from applying.

 This impacts on both individuals and employers.
 For individuals, it limits the perceived opportunities available for members of groups that will feel a lesser sense of belongingness in response to the language used.
 In effect this limits their future earning and career prospects.

 For employers, producing job applications that can exclude some applicants can lead to a less diverse and talented pool of applicants to choose from in the selection process.
 It can also create regulatory risk where there are relevant anti-discrimination regulations and/or laws in place.
 Finally, it can also lead to overall negative brand perception if an organisation is perceived as biased towards/against specific genders through its use of language.

 ## Response
-To address this concern, we would want a response that enables the production of job advertisements that do not include gendered language which reduces an applicant's sense of belongingness in relation to an advertised position.
+To address this concern, we would want a response that enables the production of job advertisements that do not include gendered language that reduces an applicant's sense of belongingness in relation to an advertised position.

-This project develops a named entity recognition (NER) model to detect gendered language in job ads and assign a 'gender target' score indicating masculine, feminine, or neutral tones for the advertisement.
-The development of this model is covered in the Data Science Response section below.
-However, the data science solution alone is not enough to create the change in real-world action required to address the ethical concern.
-The project therefore also considers further interventions that can be made to create a complete system that addresses the ethical concern.
+This assignment develops a named entity recognition (NER) model to detect gendered language in job advertisements and assign a 'gender target' score indicating whether the tone of the advertisement is more masculine, feminine, or neutral.
+However, this model alone is not enough to create the change in real-world action required to address the ethical concern.
+This assignement therefore will also therefore consider further interventions beyond that can be made alongside the model to create a complete system that addresses the ethical concern identified.

 # Data Science Response

-In this section we outline how a data science model was developed to address the ethical concern identified.
+In this section we outline how a named entity recognition model was developed to identify gendered language in job advertisements.

 ## Gendered language
-The research referenced above used a list of common masculine and feminine terms in their study.
-These lists were re-used for training the named entity recognition model.
+The research on gendered language in job advertisements referenced defined a list of masculine and feminine terms in their study.
+These lists were re-used for training the NER model.

 The list of masculine terms used can be found [here](https://github.com/Innoccull/DATA417/blob/main/data/masculine.csv).